kevingbb/lunchbytesNov2022/README.md

 ]
 ```

-That's looking better.
-We can still see the original message, but we can also now see our "test" message with the date and time appended to it.

-We configured traffic splitting, so let's see that in action.
-First we will need to send multiple messages to the application.
-We can use the load testing tool `hey` to do that.

 So, is our app ready for primetime now?
 Let's change things so that the new app is now receiving all of the traffic, plus we'll also setup some scaling rules.
-This will allow the container apps to scale up when things are busy, and scale to zero when things are quiet.
+This will allow the container apps to scale up when things are busy, and scale to zero when things are quiet to help be cost effective.

 ## Deploy autoscaling version with rules